idrispendisbey/arionum-scripts/README.md

 `    restart   -- restart all Arionum related services`
 `    status    -- check status of services`

+## Masternode Setup
+This script does NOT currently do anything with masternode configs.
+It does install and setup a node which you need to run a masternode.
+Once you have a node setup using this script, you will need to follow the steps to configure it to be a masternode: https://github.com/arionum/masternode-miner

+My advice is to setup a second server with SSH password authentication disabled (use SSH keys only; also change your SSH port) and use tha server to hold your key information and run the masernode-miner.

 ## Troubleshooting
 If status fails or returns timeout, try the following...
-Run status a few times for initial blocks to kick in.
+- Run status a few times for initial blocks to kick in.
 Wait a few minutes then run status again.
-Run restart function to restart all services.
+- Run restart function to restart all services.
 Wait a few minutes then run status again.

+To speed up initial sync use the "rebuild" function.
+This will download a snapshot from pxgamer, import it and restart.
+If sync gets stuck try "pop 1" or "pop 10".
+This will clear the stuck block and it should start syncing again.

 Bash script has "set -e" which means it will HALT on any errors to prevent chaos.

 If you think you found a bug feel free to submit it here https://github.com/KyleFromOhio/arionum-scripts/issues